-The design for the campaign to promote an 8K experience to the European market with the TV drama film based on the Nobel.
+Key Visual design packages for the campaign to promote an 8KTV experience to the European market.

-1: The Key visual (KV) and the film trailer graphics for NHK TV drama based on "An Artist of The Floating World" written by The Nobel Prize author Kazuo Ishiguro.
+1: The Key Visual (KV) and the film trailer graphics for the TV drama based on "An Artist of The Floating World" by Nobel Prize author Kazuo Ishiguro.

-2: Promotional poster design for 8K UHD (Ultra High Definition) immersive experiences featuring various TV documentaries and drama series.
+2: A poster design to promote 8K UHD (Ultra High Definition) immersive experiences from various TV documentaries and dramas.

-The title design has a mixture of hand-drawn calligraphy and serif font to signify emotional instability and separation from reality.
+The title logo design consists of hand-drawn calligraphy and serif font, and it shows emotional uncertainty and separation from reality.